-Make the crust: Combine all ingredients for crust in the food processor.
+For the Crust: Combine all ingredients for crust in the food processor.
 Pulse until completely combined.
 Pour contents into a spring form pan and press with your fingers to form a crust that comes up 2 inches around the edge.
 Chill in refrigerator until ready to use.

-Make the filling: Melt chocolate and set aside.
+For the Filling: Melt chocolate and set aside.

-Whisk together half of the sugar and the cornstarch.
+Whisk together half of sugar and cornstarch.
 In a separate bowl, whisk together eggs and yolks.
-Combine the two mixtures and whisk until the egg mixture is smooth and light, about one minute.
+Combine two mixtures and whisk until egg mixture is smooth and light, about 1 minute.

-Place the milk, the other half of the sugar, and the salt in a medium saucepan.
-Bring the milk to a simmer and temper the eggs with the hot milk mixture in small additions, whisking constantly.
+Place milk, other half of sugar, and salt in a medium saucepan.
+Bring milk to a simmer and temper eggs with hot milk mixture in small additions, whisking constantly.

-Add the mixture back to the saucepan and set over medium heat, whisking constantly.
-The mixture will begin to thicken; continue to whisk.
+Add mixture back to saucepan and set over medium heat, whisking constantly.
+Mixture will begin to thicken; continue to whisk.
 When it begins bubbling, whisk for an additional 2 minutes, then remove from heat.
-Whisk in the chocolate, then pour the mixture into the prepared crust and press plastic wrap directly on top.
+Whisk in chocolate, then pour mixture into prepared crust and press plastic wrap directly on top.
 Chill for 3 hours, until set.

-Make the topping: When you are ready to serve, combine the egg white, salt and cream of tartar in the bowl of a stand mixer fitted with a whisk attachment and whisk until frothy.
-Bloom the gelatin in the 1/4 cup of water and set aside.
+For the Topping: When you are ready to serve, combine egg white, salt, and cream of tartar in the bowl of a stand mixer fitted with a whisk attachment and whisk until frothy.
+Bloom gelatin in the 1/4 cup of water and set aside.

-Pipe or spoon over the chilled pie.
-Brulee the top with a culinary torch or under the broiler in the oven.
+Pipe or spoon over chilled pie.
+Brulée top with a culinary torch or under the broiler in the oven.
 Serve immediately.

 8-inch springform pan, culinary torch, candy thermometer